Tennessee Sandhill Crane Hunting

 North American Sandhill Cranes

-Sandhill cranes are the most numerous and wide-ranging of all worldwide crane species with a population exceeding 600,000.
+Sandhill cranes are the most numerous and wide-ranging of all worldwide crane species with a population exceeding 1 million.
 There are six distinct migratory populations of sandhill cranes with breeding ranges extending across North America.
 During migration, sandhill cranes congregate in large numbers at staging areas of mid-latitude states and then migrate to wintering areas in the southern US and Mexico.

 Hunting occurs on four of the six migratory sandhill crane populations with over 26,000 cranes harvested annually.
 The hunting of sandhill cranes continues to grow in popularity since the first US hunts in 1961.